International Study of Comparative Health Effectiveness With Medical and Invasive Approaches (ISCHEMIA)

 Open to people ages 21 years and up

-- At least moderate ischemia on an ischemia test
+- At least moderate ischemia on a qualifying stress test

 - Participant is willing to comply with all aspects of the protocol, including adherence to the assigned strategy, medical therapy and follow-up visits